Harmonia2Side/NeonSunshineLinux/README.md

 ## Modifications to the original

 ## Planned new features
-- [x] Encapsulation by virtual environment for improved stability
+- [x] Installation and execution instructions using virtual environment for improved stability
 - [] Automated virtual environment setup
-- [] .desktop file and setup for launching the spript from the main launcher
+- [] .desktop file and setup for launching the spript from the main OS launcher

 > The contents below this line are from the README of the original repository: